AI & Media

 How the AI news article estimate is built

-The 60,000 articles/day estimate is based on NewsGuard's AI Tracking Center, which systematically monitors AI-generated news websites and documented 1,265 such sites by mid-2024.
+The 140,000 articles/day estimate is based on NewsGuard's AI Content Farm Tracker, which systematically monitors AI-generated news websites and documented 3,006 such sites across 16 languages as of March 2026 — growing at 300–500 new sites per month.
 NewsGuard is an independent media rating organisation whose methodology is publicly documented.
-The calculation multiplies the documented site count by an estimated median publication rate (not a NewsGuard-published figure), making this a model estimate rather than a directly observed value.
+The calculation multiplies the documented site count by an estimated median publication rate (~47 articles/day, not a NewsGuard-published figure), making this a model estimate rather than a directly observed value.
 AP's automated journalism figures come from publicly disclosed partnership data.

 Sources

-Explore related: Fake news shared - AI hallucinations - Deepfakes created, and the live AnythingCounter dashboard.
+Explore related: Fake news shared - AI hallucinations - Deepfakes created, and the AnythingCounter data dashboard.